diegozea/MIToS.jl/docs/src/SIFTS.md

 get(residue_data, dbUniProt, :name, "")
 ```

-The is not need to use the full signature, but the returned value will change.
-In
+The is not need to use the full signature.
+Other signatures are possible
+depending on the value you want to access.
+In particular, a `missing` object
-particular, a `Nullable` object is returned if a default value is not given at the end of
+is returned if a default value is not given at the end of the signature and the
-the signature:
+value to access is missing:

+siftsresidues

 ```@repl
 using MIToS.SIFTS; residue_data = read("1ivo.xml.gz", SIFTSXML)[301] # hide
-get(residue_data, dbUniProt) # Takes the database type and returns a nullable with the field content get(residue_data, dbUniProt, :name) # Takes also a Symbol with a field name and returns a nullable with the field content inside the database type
+get(residue_data, dbUniProt) # get takes the database type (`db...`) get(residue_data, dbUniProt, :name) # and can also take a field name (Symbol)
 ```

-But you don't need the `get`function to access the three letter code of the residue in
+But you don't need the `get` function to access the three letter code of the
-`PDBe` because the `PDBe` field is not `Nullable`.
+residue in `PDBe` because the `PDBe` field can not be `missing`.

 ```@example sifts_simple
 residue_data.PDBe.name
 ```

-`SIFTSResidue` also store information about if that residue is `missing` in the
+`SIFTSResidue` also store information about if that residue is `missing`
-PDB structure and the information about the secondary structure (`sscode` and `ssname`):
+(i.e. not resolved) in the PDB structure and the information about the
+secondary structure (`sscode` and `ssname`):

 ```@repl
 using MIToS.SIFTS; residue_data = read("1ivo.xml.gz", SIFTSXML)[301] # hide